Making Content Accessible

 self.dark_mode = not self.dark_mode

 Now we just need to flip all the colors in raster_chrome when dark_mode is set.
-Let’s store the foreground and background color in variables we can reuse:
+Let’s store the foreground and background colors in variables we can reuse:

 class Browser: